AnirudhKarthikofficial/space-cat-games/README.md

 yarn build
 ```

-After building, a folder such as `build/` or `dist/` will be created.
+After building, a folder called `dist/` will be created.
 The contents (`index.html`, JS, and CSS assets) are static files you can upload to any static host.

 ### Preview the production build locally